luisccampo/peripheral_examples/readme_external.md

 ## How to import to IAR Embedded Workbench IDE ##
 1. Navigate to the desired .eww file and double click

+## Reporting Bugs/Issues and Posting Questions and Comments ##

+To report bugs in the peripheral example projects, please create a new "Issue" in the "Issues" section of this repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Silicon Labs engineers will address bugs and push them to the public repository periodically.

+Questions and comments related to the peripheral examples should be made by creating a new "Issue" in the "Issues" section of this repo.